Surveying Technician Residential Survey and Valuation Pathway

 - Achieved a minimum of three GCSEs at Grade C/Grade 4 and above (excluding maths and English)

-- Has prior attainment at full Level 2 or higher (excluding maths and English)
+- Has prior attainment at full Level 2 (as defined by the ESFA) or higher

-- Has an accepted Level 2 maths or English qualification or higher
+Has an accepted current or prior equivalent maths or English qualification or higher

 - Has, through BKSB initial assessment, demonstrated a working level of Level 2